 Home appraisals are used for mortgage refinances as well as purchasing a new home.
-Both become affected if the appraisal comes in lower than the agreed-upon selling price.
+Their purpose is to reveal whether the price on the contract for the property is appropriate based on the location, condition, and features of the house.
+But having the appraisal comes in lower than the agreed-upon selling price can be a headache.

 If you're wondering what hurts a home appraisal, the truth is that many things come into play when it comes to appraisals, as different factors may influence the process.
 Competition is a key player in real estate and asking prices are vastly influenced by what other homes are listed for and the number of buyers and the number of sellers that are out there at a particular time.
 It is all about supply and demand.
 In a market with fewer sellers than there are buyers, all home prices will increase by default.